Iloprost

 Use with other medicines

-• Some medications as discussed above may need to be temporarily with held on the infusion days.
+• Some medicines as discussed above may need to be temporarily withheld on the infusion days.
+Your rheumatologist will discuss this with you.

 Vaccines

-• Iloprost is not an immunosuppressive medication and does not affect the vaccination schedule.
+• Iloprost is not an immunosuppressive medicine and does not affect the vaccination schedule.

 More information is available on Vaccinations in Rhematology and COVID-19 vaccination.